 The programme has been designed to maximise choice by allowing you to tailor the structure to suit your own interests.
 You can choose areas that reflect your personal interests and work on an individual project.

 You will, as part of the MSc also take a number of compulsory modules to ensure you are exposed to key topics in all areas.

 You can apply for the programme through the University of Southampton's online postgraduate application system.
 Visit our how to apply pages for more information.

 Southampton University has pioneered many of the most important advances in computer science and web technology of the past 10 years

 We are in the top 10% in the UK for the volume and quality of our Computer Science research (REF 2014)

 100% of our Computer Science research impact is world-leading or internationally excellent (REF 2014)

-We are one of only 13 universities recognised as an Academic Centre of Excellence in Cyber Security Research by the UK Government and our academics are playing a leading role in establishing a European Data Science Academy
+We are one of only 14 universities recognised as an Academic Centre of Excellence in Cyber Security Research by the UK Government and our academics have played a leading role in establishing a European Data Science Academy